 Renewable Energy Leadership Institute: Creating the Next Generation of Clean Energy Leaders

 Achieving Energy Independence Through Green Union Jobs

-The Apollo Alliance is a national coalition of labor, business, environmental, and community leaders working to catalyze a clean energy revolution that will put millions of Americans to work in a new generation of high-quality, green-collar jobs.
-IBEW Local 569 was one of the founding members of the San Diego Chapter and participates in the California State Apollo Alliance.
+The Blue Green Alliance is a national coalition of labor, business, environmental, and community leaders working to catalyze a clean energy revolution that will put millions of Americans to work in a new generation of high-quality, green-collar jobs.
+IBEW Local 569 was one of the founding members of the San Diego Chapter (then called the Apollo Alliance).
 Our Local remains committed to realizing an energy independent, cleaner future by creating thousands of green union jobs in San Diego and Imperial Counties’ new low-carbon economy.
 We’ve made this a priority in our daily organizing and policy work, as well as through continued partnership with environmental allies.